FedMT: Federated Learning with Mixed-type Labels: Introduction

+Under the problem setting described above, alternative approaches to handling different label spaces include personalized FL~\citep{collins2021exploiting}.
+However, these methods often neglect to exploit the inherent correspondence between different label spaces.
+Alternatively, transfer learning~\citep{yang2019federated}, which involves pre-training a model in one space and fine-tuning it in other spaces, can be an alternative solution in FL, but suboptimal pre-training may lead to negative transfer~\citep{chen2019catastrophic}.
+Other centralized strategies that require the pooling of all data features for similarity comparison through complex training strategies~\citep{hu2022weakly} increase privacy risk and are impractical for widely used FL methods like FedAvg.
+In light of the limitations associated with these methods, we aim to address two key challenges: a) simultaneously leveraging different types of labels and their correspondences without additional feature exchange, and b) learning the FL model end-to-end.

-To address the above limitations, we propose a method called \ours{}, which is a versatile strategy that can be easily combined with various FL pipelines such as FedAvg.
-Specifically, we use models with the same architecture whose output dimension is the number of classes in the desired label space across all centers.
-To use client data from the other label space for supervision, we align two spaces either with label (probability) projection that projects the label (class scores) to the other space.
-We further show that our methods has the bonus to handle label noise.
+In this work, we introduce a plug-and-play method called \ours{}.
+This versatile strategy seamlessly integrates with various FL pipelines, such as FedAvg.
+Specifically, we use models with identical architectures, with the output dimension matching the number of classes in the desired label space across all centers.
+To utilize client data from other label spaces for supervision, we employ a probability projection to align the two spaces by mapping class scores.

-\textbf{Contributions:} Our contributions are three folds. \textit{Methodologically}, we propose a novel FL method, \ours{}, which is a computationally efficient and versatile solution. \textit{Theoretically}, we present the convergence of \ours{} in FL with over-parameterized ReLU neural networks, and explore the impact of amount of data from desired label space and different noise levels; \textit{Empirically}, we demonstrate the superior results in this challenging setting over prior art with extensive experiments on benchmark and medical datasets.
+\textbf{Contributions:} Our contributions are multifaceted.
+First, we explore a novel and underexplored problem setting--FL under mixed-type labels.
+This is particularly significant in real-world applications, notably within the realm of medical care.
+Second, we propose a novel and versatile FL method, \ours{}, which is a computationally efficient and versatile solution; Third, we provide theoretical analysis on the generalization error of learning from data using mixed-type with projection matrix; Lastly, our approach shows better performance in predicting in the desired label space compared to other methods, demonstrated by extensive experiments on benchmark datasets in different settings and real medical data.
+Additionally, we are also able to predict in the other space as a byproduct and we observe improved classification compared with other feasible baseline methods.